How Much do Invoice Factoring Companies Charge?

 Your nurse staffing agency has an outstanding invoice for $100,000 from an excellent-quality customer.
 The only problem with your customer is their payment term of 45 days.
 You are a staffing service-based company with a good, creditworthy customer.
 This will earn you a 90% advance rate.
 Most of your expenses are payroll.
 It is important to ensure you have working capital consistently flowing in to pay your temp nurses and payroll taxes, Suta, Futa, and workman’s comp premiums.

 Once the $100,000 invoice is verified, your nurse staffing company receives a same-day wire transfer of $90,000 into their bank from the factoring company.

-You are charged a fee from the factor which varies depending on the length of time your customer takes to pay.
+You are charged a fee from the factor, which varies depending on the length of time your customer takes to pay.
 For example, your fee is 1.5% for the first 30 days an invoice is outstanding.
 In this case, your fee would be $1500.
-Your customer pays in full within 30 days, you are wired the remaining balance minus the $1500 fee.
+Your customer pays in full within 30 days, and you are wired the remaining balance minus the $1500 fee.
 In this scenario, you received $98,500 out of the $100,000 original invoice and got 90% of it upfront for a $1500 fee.
-There are other minimal fees such as wire transfers.
+There are other minimal fees, such as wire transfers.
 See other invoice factoring fees below.

 Length of Time for Payment Factoring Rate

 Remember that a good factoring company, like Bankers Factoring, will work with you based on your customer’s payment history and ensure your terms are favorable.
 See the Time Frame below to learn more.